 Laredo Petroleum Publishes 2022 ESG and Climate Risk Report

-TULSA, OK, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Laredo Petroleum, Inc. LPI ("Laredo" or the "Company") today published its 2022 ESG and Climate Risk Report, which provides a comprehensive update on key ESG initiatives across the Company, as well as newly defined emissions reduction and water recycling targets.
-The report and data tables are available on the "Sustainability" page of the Company's website at www.laredopetro.com.
+/EIN News/ -- TULSA, OK, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Laredo Petroleum, Inc. (NYSE: LPI) ("Laredo" or the "Company") today published its 2022 ESG and Climate Risk Report, which provides a comprehensive update on key ESG initiatives across the Company, as well as newly defined emissions reduction and water recycling targets.
+The report and data tables are available on the "Sustainability" page of the Company’s website at www.laredopetro.com.

 Consistent with its goal to ensure everyone has access to the reliable, affordable energy resources needed to power their lives, Laredo will rebrand to Vital Energy on January 9, 2023, and will trade on the NYSE under the ticker "VTLE".